itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 That's great, but there are a few more steps.

-It would be a drag to have to transpile everything everytime a file changes during development, so it would be nice to still be able to use `babel-register` outside of a 'production' environment.
+It would be a drag to have to transpile everything every time a file changes during development, so it would be nice to still be able to use `babel-register` outside of a 'production' environment.

 ```js
 if (process.env.NODE_ENV !== 'production') {